exadra37-learning/learn-python-the-hard-way/README.md

 ### Exercise 1: A Good First Program

 This [Exercise 1](https://learnpythonthehardway.org/book/ex1.html) is about learning how to use `print` in is most basic form.

+### Exercise 2: Comments and Pounds Characters

+On [Exercise 2](https://learnpythonthehardway.org/book/ex2.html) we will learn how comments works.